Find Affordable College Courses

 Stephenville, TX

-With a ranking of #8, Tarleton State University did quite well on this year’s best schools for history students.
-Located in the remote town of Stephenville, Tarleton is a public school with a fairly large student population.
+Tarleton State University did quite well in this year’s ranking of the best schools for history students.
+It came in at #8 on the list.
+Located in the remote town of Stephenville, Tarleton is a public school with a large student population.

 While working on their degree, history majors at Tarleton accumulate an average of around $26,795 in student debt.